Tiago (footballer, born 2005)

-Tiago Souza de Jesus Carvalho (born 8 April 2005), simply known as Tiago, is a Brazilian footballer who plays as a forward for Bahia.
+Tiago Souza de Jesus Carvalho (born 8 April 2005), simply known as Tiago, is a Brazilian professional footballer who plays as a forward for Major League Soccer club Orlando City.

 Career

+Bahia

-Tiago was a Bahia's youth graduate, and trained with the main squad for the first time in February 2022.
+Born in Ipirá, Bahia, Tiago was an Esporte Clube Bahia's youth graduate, and trained with the main squad for the first time in February 2022.
 He made his senior debut on 11 February 2023, coming on as a second-half substitute in a 1–0 Campeonato Baiano away win over Doce Mel, as Bahia lined up players from the under-20 squad.

 In October 2023, Tiago renewed his contract with the Esquadrão de aço until 2026.
 He made his Série A debut on 25 July 2024, replacing Thaciano late into a 1–1 away draw against Atlético Goianiense.

+Orlando City

+On 19 December 2025, Tiago signed with Major League Soccer club Orlando City in exchange for a reported $6 million transfer fee.
+Tiago signed a two-season contract with a club option for another season.
+On 21 February 2026, Tiago scored in his debut for Orlando City in a 2–1 loss to the New York Red Bulls.
+Tiago scored a brace on 19 May in the quarter-finals of the U.S. Open Cup against Atlanta United to help advance Orlando to the semi-finals through a 4–1 win.